sheriranka/beeClassification/README.md

 BeeClassify.ipynb -> Has all functions for user interactivity.

+BeeCam-AprilTag.ipynb -> Application of the prior detection on BeeCam-AprilTag data.

 beeActivity.csv -> File of all detections to be classified.

 beeAngle.py -> Classify events utilizing summed vector angle function.